 “That’s what I want to be!”
 I thought.
 “I want to be the sound emanating from the bubbling brook.”

-My maiden name was German, as I’m mostly of German descent.
-But my mother’s side of the family had a bit of Irish blood.
+My mother’s side of the family had a bit of Scotch & Irish blood.
 Embracing that heritage, I began looking for an Irish Gaelic word meaning “bubbling brook.”
-I found the word “coachan,” which is translated as a purling rill; a rippling stream, flowing over stones.
-I added the prefix “Mc,” which means “child of.”
+I found “coachan,” which is a "purling rill; a rippling stream, flowing over stones".
+For rhythm, I added the prefix “Mc.”

 It’s not a snap to say or to spell.
 But it IS something I’m growing into.
 More and more–I’m happy, and more and more I tend to laugh and appreciate life.
-And as I do–more and more–I’m able to help others feel the joy that I felt in the woods that rainy February.
+And as I do–more and more–through my yoga teaching and daily life, I’m able to help others feel the joy that I felt in the woods that rainy February.